kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/DEVEL/2012-01-01-bulk-importing.md

 order : 3
 description: Bulk importing data into a Kiji table.
 ---
-Here at Pandforify, we have about a millenia of data collected about our users' listening patterns.
+Here at Pandforify, we have about a millenium of data collected about our users' listening patterns.
 This would take a huge amount of time to load into a Kiji table, when we used a single machine to issue writes to our table, one row at a time.
 Instead we will show you how to use MapReduce to efficiently import such large amounts of data into Kiji.